 Disconnect Switch (DS)

-9. The substation at the opposite end of a transmission line.
+10. A structure that anchors conductors at the end of a transmission line.

 13. Low‑voltage cable used for protection, control, and indication circuits.